alemelis/autonomous-car/adv-lane-lines/README.md

 ### Pipeline (video)

-Here's a [link to my video result](https://www.youtube.com/watch?v=NcVSKMoLsZY), which is attached also as `project_out.mp4`
+Here's a [link to my updated video result](https://youtu.be/ikbKXZX4BuQ), which is attached also as `project_out.mp4`

 The video was processed with the functions in `s5_find_lane_on_video.py`.
 There, the main functions defined in the previous steps were reported.

-First, the sliding window method (`finInitialLanes()`) is used to identify the lines in the first video frame (L 219:243).
+First, the sliding window method (`finInitialLanes()`) is used to identify the lines in the first video frame (L 232:245).
 The polynomial fits are then passed to `processFrame()` as global variables.
 In `processFrame()`, the lines are found by using the previous position as starting points for the pixel search (`findLines()`).
-If the newly found lines have similar curvature radius (these must differ for less than 50%), they are taken as good (L 163:199).
-In order to smooth the lines, the results to be plotted are averaged with the previous _15_ valid lines (L 201:209).
-The lane, curvature radii, and the center offset are plotted back on the frame (`drawPolygonOnRoad()`).
+If the newly found lines have similar curvature radius (these must differ for less than 50%), they are taken as good (L 179:214).
+In order to smooth the lines, the results to be plotted are averaged with the previous _15_ valid lines (L 216:224).
+The lane, curvature radii, and the center offset are plotted back on the frame every _10_ frames (`drawPolygonOnRoad()`, L 121:141); curvature radii larger than _5_ km were discarded as outliers.

 ---